 The Emperor Diocletian was born in Salona Croatia, 6 miles outside Split, in 244 AD.
 Split was then part of the Roman Empire.
 From humble origins, Diocletian rose through the ranks of the military and became a cavalry commander.
 In 284 A.D., Diocletian succeeded as Emperor at age 39.

 It didn't work.
-In 324 A.D., the Emperor Constantine signed an edict protecting Christians and later converted to Christianity on his deathbed.
+In 324 A.D., the Emperor Constantine signed a religious tolerance edict protecting Christians.
+He later converted to Christianity on his deathbed.

 Despite his bureaucratic bent, Diocletian was a colorful man with a big ego.
 He thought he was a living god.